 Send a follow-up email.
 Be sure to include all attendees.
 Remember to share any resources you promised.
 Some video and audio conferencing systems allow you to record the session for later review; if so remember to send a link.
 In your follow-up communication, thank attendees again for their time.

 Communication and preparation are key to a smooth virtual meeting.
-Your attention to these tips will help you serve your internal and external customers through the crisis.
+Your attention to these tips will help you serve your internal and external customers through a crisis or whenever remote meetings are needed.
 When you are again able to do business in person, they’ll remember the support you offered them.